microsoft/Network-Adapter-Class-Extension/README.md

 NetAdapterCx.sys uses a few simple utility headers to wrap low-level kernel calls.
 For example, KSpinLock.h provides a convenient wrapper around the kernel's native spinlock.
 KRegKey.h provides convenient C++ wrappers to access the registry.

-nblutil.h is largely stand-alone; you may find it useful in your own network driver project.

 ### The core NetAdapterCx.sys implementation